caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Func<int, int, int> multiply = (a, b) => a * b;
 ```

 Lambda expressions are defined using the `=>` (or "fat arrow") operator; the left-hand side is the parameter list and the right-hand side is the body of the method.
-This particular lambda expression is an *expression lambda*, where the body consists of a single expression; lambda method bodies can also consist of a block of code, like an anonymous delegate method, and these are called *statement lambdas*.
-Note that the parameters are contained in parentheses; if the lambda has exactly one parameter the parentheses are not required.
+This example is an *expression lambda*, where the body consists of a single expression.
+Lambda method bodies can also consist of a block of code, like an anonymous delegate method; these are called *statement lambdas*.
+Note that the parameters are contained in parentheses: if the lambda has exactly one parameter the parentheses are sometimes not required (see below for situations where they are).
 A lambda with no parameters is defined using an empty pair of parentheses: `() => ...`.

 ```
 Func<int, int> square = a => a * a;